 The duties and responsibilities of a member of the committee will be in addition to those duties set out for a director of the board.

-The committee will hold meetings at least twice a year and additionally as it considers necessary.
+The committee will hold meetings at least three times a year and additionally as it considers necessary.

 A quorum will be the smallest number greater than half the members.

 Committee members will be invited to disclose conflicts of interest at the commencement of each meeting.